CN3ves/5-/docs/check.md

 * Other gear: These are smaller items such as necklaces, rings and charms, which are unlikely to be related to any particular skill.
 These items may have setting specific functions, such as being required to cast spells: A level 3 water magic caster may not be able to cast any spells if her create water ring is not equipped (basically a generalization of the spell book concept).
 These items can provide other benefits such changing attribute values (ring of rudeness: -1 Social), modify specific skill bonus (sword rune: +1 sword skill), or any type of descriptor with effects such as automatic successes (mantle of rose scent: you automatically convince blind creatures you're a talking rose), magic immunity or any other effects.
 * Consumables: Item such as potions and scrolls that are consumed upon use provide immediate rewards, such as healing wounds, removing strain, gaining bonuses or access to certain skills.
 Some items should be just what they say on the label (antidote, potion of strength, love potion, scroll of toad shape)
 * Other: Any item can be relevant without changing the character stats or adding any magical descriptor.
 Walkie-talkies can have their mundane function and simply allow easier communication, where easier communication can then be used to set up ambushes.

-> **Abilities**: The characters are not limited to their initial abilities (racial, cultural and personal).
-As the adventure continues, they can acquire further abilities.
-The main way to do so, st to level up skills.
-Upon reaching level 3 in a skill, the player is allowed to choose a skill ability, illustrating a new technique the character learned by gaining experience in that particular skill.
-These skills start at level 3 as risky tradeoffs (Sword Dance: When using a sword, gain +1 bonus in dodging, but the defence action fails, you lose your balance and get -1 penalty on every action next turn).
-At level 4, the ability bonuses are increased (If the target is hit, additionally prevent him from attacking) and at level 5, the skill is mastered and the penalty is removed.
-Another way to gain abilities is through plot rewards, particularly from character-specific plots.
-In these cases, the character will simply learn a new personal skill that is associated with how the player has defined and played the character.
-The method for levelling skills may lead to super efficient characters at the end of a long-term game, with all relevant skills maxed out.
-Additional complexity may be introduced with tree-type skill progression, that skill, skills that depend on other skills.
-This basically means that the skills abilities become no the more than access to new skills (acquisition of new training attributes).
-This issue is well illustrated by magical skills.
-Let's consider fire bolt, fire ball and fire storm.
-It is clear that there is a difference in power between these.
-The system, even though allowing to tune the power and shape of spells, may not capture these spells completely.
-As such, it could be thought that the skill ability gained at fire bolt level 3 is fire ball, whereas the skill ability for level 3 fire ball is fire storm.
-This way, it is possible to generate a hierarchy of magical spells, increasing the existing number of the fire spell skill and ensuring consistency in magical power growth.

-> **Training**: Availability of training is setting specific, but paying for (or being rewarded) training or to study some particular skill may be something relevant, especially at low levels.
-Simple practice, instead of training may also be appropriate in these cases.
-Access to low level skill training (up to level 3) should be common, but it should be difficult to find someone skilled enough to provide high-level skill training.
-Long term training may be possible for training attributes (such as magic and heavy armour), where one character may be taught the principles of spell-casting and become trained in the arcane arts.
-However, training a main attribute is a lifetime job, so that is unlikely to be available without a very structured routine lasting years.
-Finally, new racial or cultural abilities may be learned, as the character may join specific schools or learn from other masters that teach a different aspect of one's heritage or a different interpretation, approach or philosophy within one's culture.
-All trained abilities should follow the "3-level progression" suggested for skill abilities, illustrating the character's progress in mastering a new skill.

 5) Character story arc
 ----------------------